mnabialek/laravel-translate/readme.md

 If you don't have this PO file yet, just open your POT file and choose creating new translation from existing POT file.
 Now you can translate and you should save this PO file in valid location inside `resources/assets/lang`

+## Translations format

+Although this package uses `PO` format for storing translations, it will use the same rules for translations as are used in Laravel:

+- place-holders are prefixed by `:`
+- pluralization is made using pipe character for example `{0} There are none|[1,19] There are some|[20,Inf] There are many`

+For details please see [Laravel localization documentation](https://laravel.com/docs/5.2/localization#basic-usage)

 ## FAQ

 #### Something is not working